vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/0/0_CONTENTS.md

 248
 248 248
-The conception of the five powers of the Ultimate is common to the Upaniṣads Siva Sakti ..
+The conception of the five powers of the Ultimate is common to the Upaniṣads śiva Sakti ..
 Sadāśiva...
 Isvara ...
 Sadvidyā Māyā Kalā ...
 Vidya Rāga Kāla Niyati Puruṣa The Sānkhya and the Trika concepts of the puruṣa compared Prakrti ...
 The Trika and the Sānkhya concepts of the Prakrti compared Buddhi ...
 The Sānkhya and the Trika concepts of Buddhi compared Ahankāra Manas or mind